hongenxu/MDV_proj/somatic_scna/README.md

 3. post-processing

 * split output files from PennCNV-Affy to LRR and BAF, see `tolrr_baf.pl` for details, the output files will be required by running genoCN and ASCAT
-* join LRR values from samples into a single file, join BAF values from samples into a single file, see `joinlrr_baf.R` for details
+* join LRR values from samples into a single file, join BAF values from samples into a single file, see `joinlrr_baf.R` for details, required additionally by running ASCAT

 4. genoCN
 * Version: 1.26.0